-Shankar Subramaniam, professor of mechanical engineering and founding director of CoMFRE, has taught this course at Iowa State since 2007.
+Shankar Subramaniam, professor of mechanical engineering and who was instrumental in laying the groundwork for CoMFRE, has taught this course at Iowa State since 2007.

 Course description: “The ME/ChE 632 course content is on multiphase flows, which are flows involving solid particles flowing in air or other gases (as encountered in sandstorms, coal-fired power plants or biomass pyrolysis reactors), or in water or other liquids (sediment transport, soil erosion by water runoff, sand in oil pipelines), liquid droplets in air (sprays as in car engines, aerosol droplets from people coughing), or air or other gas bubbles in water or other liquids (bubbles in the ocean or food processing and in chemical reactors),” said Subramaniam.

 Project-based, student-driven learning: ME/ChE is an advanced graduate class focusing on project-based learning.
 Students pick a multiphase flow project of their choice and apply the skills learned in readings, lectures, and in-class activities to work through their project.
 Students take ownership of their projects and learning.